speechly/speechly/libraries/browser-ui/README.md

 # Speechly Browser UI components

-Speechly [UI components](https://docs.speechly.com/client-libraries/ui-components/) provide ready made Web Components to integrate Speechly API to a web site or app.
+Ready made Speechly [UI components](https://docs.speechly.com/client-libraries/ui-components/) to build a reactive voice interface to a web site or app.

 > If you want to build a custom interface for you web app, you may want to check out [browser-client](https://github.com/speechly/speechly/tree/main/libraries/browser-client) library for direct access to Speechly API.